Cleaning With Sodium Percarbonate – Everything To Know

 Unfortunately, it’s not an altogether environmentally friendly process.
 The Solvay Process is energy-intensive, and it has been associated with widespread pollution and water contamination near Solvay Process plants.

-Should We Not Boycott Soda Ash?
+Should We Boycott Soda Ash?

 In reading this, you might think the answer is to avoid all-natural cleaning products containing soda ash.
 However, boycotting natural cleaning products won’t make a blind bit of difference.
 This is because it isn’t just natural cleaning products that use soda ash.
 Soda ash is actually a fundamental yet invisible ingredient in all of our daily lives.